Reds vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been underdogs in 58 games this season and have come away with the win 27 times (46.6%) in those contests.
+- The Reds have been chosen as underdogs in 59 games this year and have walked away with the win 28 times (47.5%) in those games.

-- Oddsmakers have implied with the moneyline set for this matchup that the Reds have a 45.5% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Reds have a 40.8% chance of pulling out a win.

-- Cincinnati's games have gone over the total in 46 of its 79 chances.
+- So far this season, Cincinnati and its opponents have hit the over in 46 of its 80 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!